 Employment data for the Richmond Metropolitan Statistical Area (MSA) from the Bureau of Labor Statistics (BLS) is historically correlated with RMTA traffic.
 As the RMTA is mostly a commuter facility, traffic is reasonably related to economic output and employment levels.
-The figures that follow show the historical employment levels for the Richmond MSA by month, the 12 month moving average of that monthly employment, and the annualized growth rate of the 12 month moving average.
-Two time periods are shown.
-The first is over 20 years which allows for depiction of pre-recession employment growth, decreases in employment during the recession, subsequent recovery, and the recent COVID-19 pandemic impact.
-The second graph presents approximately the last five years to show the most recent experience.
-The third graph shows the unemployment rates for the United States, Virginia, and Richmond for approximately the last three years.
+The figures that follow show the historical employment levels for the Richmond MSA by quarter.
+The first is the number of employed persons over a 10-year period which allows for depiction of employment growth, the recent COVID-19 pandemic impact, and subsequent start of recovery.
+The second graph presents the unemployment rate over the same period.

-Figure 2: Richmond MSA Employment - Short Term
+Figure 2: Unemployment Rates - Long Term 2012-2022